 - · Clarify the consensus rule preventing double-spends. - · Clarify what a note commitment opens to in §8.8 'Omission in Zerocash security proof on p.
 100. - · Correct the order of arguments to COMM in § 5.4.7.1 'Sprout Note Commitments' on p.
-66. - · Correct a statement about indistinguishability of JoinSplit descriptions. - Change the Founders' Reward addresses, for the test network only, to reflect the hard-fork upgrade described in [Zcash-Issue2113].
+66. - · Correct a statement about indistinguishability of JoinSplit descriptions. - Change the Founders' Reward addresses, for Testnet only, to reflect the hard-fork upgrade described in [Zcash-Issue2113].

-- Explain a variation on the Faerie Gold attack and why it is prevented. - Generalize the description of the InternalH attack to include finding collisions on (a{pk}, ρ) rather than just on ρ . - · Rename enforce_i to enforceMerklePath_i.
+- Explain a variation on the Faerie Gold attack and why it is prevented. - Generalize the description of the InternalH attack to include finding collisions on $(a{pk}, \rho)$ rather than just on $\rho$ . - · Rename enforcei to enforceMerklePathi.

 - Specify the security requirements on the SHA256Compress function in order for the scheme in §5.4.7.1 'Sprout Note Commitments' on p.
-66 to be a secure commitment. - Specify \mathbb{G}2 more precisely. - · Explain the use of interstitial treestates in chained JoinSplit transfers.
+66 to be a secure commitment. - Specify $\mathbb{G}2$ more precisely. - · Explain the use of interstitial treestates in chained JoinSplit transfers.